chibui015/kho/Getting-Started-Developing.md

 ## Just Need a JAR?

-If you just need a *pre-built JAR file*, you can always find compiled resources from the [Maven release repository](http://repo1.maven.org/maven2/com/google/zxing/), including [recent snapshot/nightly builds](https://oss.sonatype.org/content/repositories/snapshots/com/google/zxing/).
+If you just need a *pre-built JAR file*, you can always find compiled resources from the [Maven release repository](https://repo1.maven.org/maven2/com/google/zxing/), including [recent snapshot/nightly builds](https://oss.sonatype.org/content/repositories/snapshots/com/google/zxing/).

 ## Download

-Download the [latest release](https://github.com/zxing/zxing/releases), version 3.0.0 or later.
-Or, retrieve the latest source code from [Github](https://github.com/zxing/zxing).
+Download the [latest release](https://github.com/zxing/zxing/releases), or, retrieve the latest source code from [Github](https://github.com/zxing/zxing).

 The code is organized into several subdirectories, corresponding to modules, like `core/` and `javase/`.
-Within each Java-based module, there is a `pom.xml` file for use with [Apache Maven](http://maven.apache.org/).
+Within each Java-based module, there is a `pom.xml` file for use with [Apache Maven](https://maven.apache.org/).

 ## Configure

 A few configuration steps are needed, depending on which modules you want to build.
 From the directory where you unpacked or checked out the source code:

-### android/
+### android/ androidtest/ glass/

 The Android SDK must be installed of course.
-Run the tool called `android` and ensure that platform support for the latest Android release is installed.
-At the time of this writing, that's platform level 22 / Android 5.1.
+Run the tool called `android` and ensure that platform support for the Android releases targeted by the Andrdoid app(s) you're interested in are installed.
+At the time of this writing, for the Barcode Scanner app in `android/`, that's platform level 22 / Android 5.1.

 ```
 export ANDROID_HOME=/change/this/path/to/android-sdk